Chameleon quick info

 Supported Sources and Connection Modes

-The first step is to make sure Chameleon supports the source type and connection mode you’ve chosen to implement.
-You can learn more about what dictates the connection modes we support here.
+Before you start, make sure Chameleon supports the source type and connection mode you’ve chosen to implement.
+You can learn more about connection modes here.

 Questions?
 Problems?
 Need more info?
 Contact us, and we can help!